aviple-businessinnovator/codesbotsBackend/README.md

 Here are a few major changes I did to improve the backend today.

 - Created a new email route for posting email to a client whenever someone registers for a course.
-A lso added a meaningful,energetic and clickable content so that the user will remember that he has a course he needs to complete within a particular time.
+Also added a meaningful, energetic and clickable content so that the user will remember that he has a course he needs to complete within a particular time.
 - Improved the efficiency of almost all routes that have been added till now.
 Database queries can be 10x faster, providing a seamless user experience if our servers are expanded.
 - Made the code more secure by validating object id's before quering the db.
 - Added meaningfull comments wherever necessary.